Westbourne Park Villas

 The project includes a complete environmental upgrade with new windows and internally insulated walls, PV array, MVHR and Air Source Heat Pump.
 We achieved these changes in the sensitive context of a Westminster conservation area.

-Our brief was to take the project up to planning and complete RIBA stage 3.
-The client is a developer and is now building the project using their in-house team.
+Our brief was to take the project up to planning and complete RIBA Stage 3.
+The client is a developer and built the project using their in-house team.

 Process